znicholasbrown/ai_66/Manual/CPSB.md

 sn-maximum-metal-drop-distance

-The parameters control how far from a dropsite a given resource type can be before the CP ignores it.  -1 indicates a &quot;don&#39;t care&quot; -- i.e. it can be any distance (as it used to be).
+The parameters control how far from a dropsite a given resource type can be before the CP ignores it.  -1 indicates a "don't care" -- i.e. it can be any distance (as it used to be).

 All parameters are by default set to –1.